mischah/grunt-steroids/README.md

 Note that the above line is included in your Steroids project's default `Gruntfile.js` and is required for `$ steroids connect` to work.

-## The "steroids-make" task

-Builds the `dist/` directory that is then packaged and sent to connected devices by Steroids CLI.

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Releasing

 1. Update `CHANGELOG.md`